christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 This plot gives us a deep dive into what’s happening inside attention heads.
-Each attention head does two key things: **1)** deciding where to move information (this is governed by the attention pattern, which the QK circuit handles) and **2)** deciding what information to move (handled by the value vectors, controlled by the OV circuit).
+Each attention head does two key things: **1)** deciding where to move information (this is governed by the attention pattern, which the QK vectors handle) and **2)** deciding what information to move (handled by the V vectors, controlled by the OV vectors).
 To figure out which part matters more, we can patch just the attention pattern or the value vectors separately.

 Let’s start with the 'z' plot (the head's output).
 Patching outputs from certain heads has a noticeable effect, shifting the model’s output from “box” to “basket,” particularly in the last 5-10 layers.
 Specifically, head 2 in layer 20 and head 5 in layers 15 and 20 have the largest impact.